-- (1) Pull cables out of the reserved timber prior to rigging the next yarding road. - (2) Yarding roads shall be at least 75 feet apart where they extend over or through the buffer. - (d) Place debris from yarding (tops, limbs, cull logs, etc.) in a stable location approved by STATE prior to moving to another landing area.
-Debris shall not be left lodged against standing trees. - (e) If tailhold or guyline trees outside of the timber sale area are necessary to facilitate yarding operations, acquire written approval from STATE prior to their use.
+- (1) Pull cables out of the reserved timber prior to rigging the next yarding road. - (2) Yarding roads shall be at least 100 feet apart where they extend over or through the buffer. - (c) Place debris from yarding (tops, limbs, cull logs, etc.) in a stable location approved by STATE prior to moving to another landing area.
+Debris shall not be left lodged against standing trees.
+Material suitable for firewood cutting shall be piled separately from other slash, as directed by STATE. - (d) If tailhold or guyline trees outside of the timber sale area are necessary to facilitate yarding operations, acquire written approval from STATE prior to their use.
 Upon approval, clearly mark each tree and take precautions to prevent damage to said trees including, but not limited to: - (1) Using trees near the timber sale boundary that can be felled and yarded without causing damage to reserved timber.